THE 2017 HIT LIST STATS, COMPARISONS, FACTS, FIGURES & FUN

 09 – TRIPLE NINE – Matt Cook (64 Votes)

 10 – HOOF HARRINGTON’S GREATEST HITS – Dutch Southern (59 Votes)

-Of all 628 Hit List writers, only 27 (4%) have appeared on all four major annual lists – Hit List, Young & Hungry List, Black List and Blood List since 2010.
+Of all 721 Hit List writers, only 28 (4%) have appeared on all four major annual lists – Hit List, Young & Hungry List, Black List and Blood List since 2010.
 (This does not include the 2017 black list).

-12 different agencies made the Hit List in 2016, with 8 having appeared on every Hit List before (WME, CAA, UTA, Verve, Gersh, Paradigm, APA, ICM), 1 having appeared on all but 2012’s list (Original Artists), 1 having appeared every year since it’s inception (ESA), and 2 appearing for the very first time (Claire Best & Associates and Curtis Brown).
-Of this year’s 92 projects, a record 81 had agents (88%).
+Just like in 2016, 12 different agencies made the Hit List in 2017, with 8 having appeared on every Hit List since 2010 (APA, CAA, Gersh, ICM, Paradigm, UTA, Verve, WME), 1 having appeared on all but 2012’s list (Original Artists), 1 having appeared every year since it’s inception (ESA), and 2 appearing for the very first time (RGM Artists, Woolf + Lapin Agency).

 TOP 5 AGENCIES BY YEAR: